-- Site design for Block 22, including building placement, pedestrian and vehicular access, and plaza location shall be substantially similar to Concept Plan A, herein, unless otherwise stated.
-Exceptions and clarifications follow. - The surface parking lot shown on Block 24, at the corner of Bloomfield Avenue and Spring Street, may be developed with one or more permitted uses identified for Block 24. - 3.
+- 5. The surface parking lot shown on Block 24, at the corner of Bloomfield Avenue and Spring Street, may be developed with one or more permitted uses identified for Block 24. - 6.
 The pedestrian plaza connecting Main Street and Spring Street: - a.
-The plaza design is not required to be substantially similar to Concept Plan A. However, the design characteristics and amenities should be generally reflective of Concept Plan A.

-- b.
-The plaza shall have a width of not less than 45 feet and shall have a width of not less than 75 feet at its intersection with Main Street.
+The plaza design is not required to be substantially similar to Concept Plan A. However, the design characteristics and amenities should be generally reflective of Concept Plan A. - b.
+The plaza shall have a width of not less than 45 feet and shall have a width of not less than 70 feet at its intersection with Main Street excluding terraces as shown in the Concept Plans.
 The plaza is encouraged to be widened at its intersection with Spring Street as well.
 Any widening of the plaza at its intersection with Main Street or Spring Street shall not prevent the project from being deemed substantially similar to the Concept Plans referenced herein. - c.
 The plaza shall include not less than 20% of its area devoted to outdoor amenity space.
-Such amenities shall include a water feature (fountain, splash pad or other), trees, planting beds, benches and outdoor seating.
-Additional amenities may also be provided, such as but not limited to an information kiosk. - d The plaza shall be composed of the same materials as the Main Street Streetscape Improvements and shall have a complementary design.
-Notwithstanding, materials may be substituted as necessary based on availability of materials and engineering constraints.
-Any substituted materials shall be similar in appearance and quality.
+Such amenities shall include trees, planting beds, benches and outdoor seating.
+Additional amenities may also be

+- provided, such as but not limited to an information kiosk.

+- d The plaza shall be composed of decorative streetscape materials that are complementary to the Main Street streetscape and shall have a design that is complementary to the Main Street streetscape.

-- Surface parking and loading are prohibited between a building and a publicly accessible area.
-The pick-up / drop-off area, as shown in the Concept Plans, on Block 22, along Bloomfield Avenue, is exempt from this requirement.
+- 7. Surface parking and loading are prohibited between a building and a publicly accessible area with the following exceptions: Block 24, the pick-up / drop-off area on Block 22 along Bloomfield Avenue as shown in the Concept Plans, and the existing parking on Block 22 along Chorister Place as shown in the Concept Plans.

-- 5. Minimum lot area: 30,000 s.f.
+- 8. Minimum lot area: 30,000 s.f.

-- 6. Minimum lot width: 150 ft.
+- 9. Minimum lot width: 150 ft.

-- 7. Minimum front yard:
+- 10. Minimum front yard:

 - a.
 Main Street: 0 feet

-- b.
-Bloomfield Avenue: 7 feet
+- Bloomfield Avenue: 7 feet

 - c.
 Spring Street: 2 feet

 - d.
 Chorister Place: 16 feet

-- 8. Minimum side and rear yards:
+- 11. Minimum side and rear yards:

 - a.
 Lot lines interior to the Redevelopment Area: 0 feet

 - b.
-Lot lines abutting lots outside the Redevelopment Area on Block 22: 0 feet

-- Lot lines abutting lots outside the Redevelopment Area on Block 24: 10 feet
+Lot lines abutting lots outside the Redevelopment Area on Block 22: 0 feet - Lot lines abutting lots outside the Redevelopment Area on Block 24: 10 feet